DataDog/supply-chain-firewall/README.md

 ## Current limitations

-Only commands that begin with `pip install` or `npm install` are currently allowed.
+For npm, only commands that begin with `npm install` are currently allowed.
 We plan to support a more diverse range of commands over time.

 ## Testing